Seyaji/adelante/readme.md

 ## what is adelante?
 This is a code generation tool to aid in the rapid prototyping of smart contracts built with solidity

+As of version 1.1.1 you can:
+- generate inline functions or extract them to their own files
+- generate inline components or extract them to their own files
+- use a combination of the two, e.g inline functions and extracted components

+Features in development before 1.2.0
+- generate javascript files
+- generate metamask connect component
+- generate css file based off theme

+Planned features:
+- create a 'masterState' component that will store the state of all the components and output logs and other details.
+- filter out functions from inherited OpenZeppelin contracts that are not callable by owner or user.

 if you like it, send me a coffee :)

 Eth address: 0x4A079D4417b522762C72dB9643234FCC4683a40E
 ## how can I make it work??
 run:

 ```
 npm install adelante
 ```